TheArkive/GuiCtlExt_ahk2/README.md

 ### ctl.Append(text, top := false)
 Appends text to the bottom of the edit control, unless `top := true`, then text is prepended.

+### ctl.CueText
+Sets/Gets the cue text for the edit control.